ansys/pyansys-sound/doc/source/user_guide.rst

 ==========

-This section explains how to start a DPF server, load a WAV signal, and perform operations on the signal.
+This section explains how to start a DPF server, load a WAV signal, and perform operations on this signal.

 Start a DPF server
 ------------------

 You use the :func:`connect_to_or_start_server() <ansys.sound.core.server_helpers._connect_to_or_start_server.connect_to_or_start_server>`
-function to start either a remote or local DPF server that is required to run PyAnsys Sound.
+function to start either a remote or local DPF server, which is required to run PyAnsys Sound.

 You can start the server with this code: